 After that, Hino completely changed the way it worked.
 By working closely with designers and customers, we were able to make proposals that were one step further than before, and by the time the project was finished, we were seeing a completely different view than before.

-Hino: "In my role as production manager, I provided advice on safety and quality, and worked with the designers to refine the plans.
-With the idea of working together to make something better, I think the opportunities to communicate with concept design team increased significantly.
+Hino: "As a production manager, I worked with the designers to refine the drawings, offering advice on aspects such as safety and quality.
+I think the idea of working together to create something better emerged, and as a result, I had many more opportunities to communicate with concept design team."

 Another big change was that I began to imitate my juniors' communication methods of exposing themselves and loosening up the other person's heart, and started creating a more relaxed atmosphere by occasionally making small talk.